New fossils reveal how mammals became good listeners

 WASHINGTON: Modern mammals, including humans, owe their keen sense of hearing to three tiny bones in the middle ear that were absent in their reptile ancestors, but the point at which this transformation occurred has remained unclear.

-Their findings were published in the journal Science on Thursday (Dec 5) and welcomed as a landmark moment in the field of paleontology by peers.
+Their findings were published in the journal Science on Thursday (Dec 5) and welcomed as a landmark moment in the field of palaeontology by peers.

 "It's a fantastic set of evidence," Guillermo Rougier, an evolutionary biologist at the University of Louisville who was not involved in the research told AFP, adding that the specimens the team had studied were "breathtaking."